optimoveproductintegration/Web-SDK-Integration-Guide/Web-SDK-Test-Tool.md

-# Optimove Web SDK Test Tool Guide
+# Optimovegit Web SDK Test Tool Guide
 The tool was created in order to help your engireeing person(s) see the data that is being set to Optimove within your website

 ## Enabling the Test Tool
-1- Open the Developer Tools in your browser
+1. Open the Developer Tools in your browser
-2- Go to the Console tab
+2. Go to the Console tab
-3- Type in 'optimoveSDK.API.openSideBar();' to display the Optimove SDK Web Test Tool 4- Once the Test Tool is open, you can close the DevTools
+3. Type in `optimoveSDK.API.openSideBar();` to display the Optimove SDK Web Test Tool
+4. Once the Test Tool is open, you can close the DevTools
 TODO: PHOTO 1

 ## Reading the Test Tool Events & Parameters